Sustainable Camping Habits For the Outdoors

 Minimize food waste by planning meals in advance.
 Even better, pre-cook and freeze it.
 We’ve found that one-pot meals are super easy to heat up, leaving less dishes and mess, which means more free time to enjoy your camping experience.
 While we’re on the subject – forget single use, bring reusable dishes.
 Forgo paper towels, use quick-dry cloths instead.

-Sharing a beer (or three) with friends around the campfire is how we roll.
+Sharing a beer (or three) with friends around the campfire is how we roll, or at least how we used to roll pre-COVID.
 Tossing a growler in your cooler not only gives you good quality beer, but it eliminates the need for single use bottles and cans.
 Many backcountry campgrounds do not have waste facilities, so plan ahead and bring only what you need.

 3. Shop local and organic